 6.2.3.2.3 EAS Discovery Procedure with Local DNS Server/Resolver

 For the case that the DNS message is to be handled by local DNS resolver/server, the DNS Query is routed to the local DNS resolver/server corresponding to the DNAI where the L-PSA connects.
-The SMF is provisioned with the local DNS server address based on configuration or per AF request.
+The SMF is provisioned with the local DNS server address per DNAI based on configuration or PCC rules per AF request as defined in the TS 23.501[2].
 Based on the operator’s configuration, one of the following options may apply when UL CL/BP and Local PSA have been inserted (during or after PDU Session Establishment):

-- Option C: The SMF chooses a local DNS server, and configures it to the UE as new DNS server.
+- Option C: The SMF chooses a local DNS server based on the DNAI corresponding to UE location and Local DNS server deployment, and configures it to the UE as new DNS server.
 SMF may obtain the IP address of the local DNS server via local configuration.
-The local DNS server is determined based on the DNAI supported by the L-PSA.
-In addition, the SMF also configures the UL CL with the traffic routing rule (including e.g. Local DNS server address) to route traffic destined to the local DN including the DNS Query messages to the L-PSA.
+In addition, the SMF also configures traffic routing rule on the UL CL (including e.g. Local DNS server address) or the BP (e.g. the new IP prefix @ Local PSA) to route traffic destined to the local DN including the DNS Query messages to the L-PSA.
 The local DNS server resolves the DNS Query either locally or recursively by communicating with other DNS servers.